vantage6/vantage6-workshop/episodes/chapter6.md

 The following software must be installed before installing the vantage6 node:

-- Operating system: Ubuntu 18.04+ , MacOS Big Sur+, or Windows 10+
+- Recommended Operating system: Ubuntu 20.04+, MacOS Big Sur+, or Windows 10+
 - Python
     - Python v3.10 for vantage6 version 3.8.0 or higher
     - Python v3.7 for other lower versions of vantage6